 - Keep document holders next to the computer screen, at the same viewing distance.

-- Use a footstool to raise the level of your knees slightly higher than your hips.
+- Use a footstool to raise the level of your knees slightly higher than your hips, if you cannot make adjustments to your desk and chair.

 - Locate the mouse close to the keyboard and use a mouse pad.